ghacks Technology News

 compare files

 The two directories have to be selected in the beginning.
-This is done with the file browser, a click on compare will compare the contents of the directories.
+This is done with the file browser, a click on compare will compare the files of the directories.
 Each unique file is displayed in its own row in the program.
 The columns path one and path two specify if the file exists in directory one or two.
-The description column lists if the files are identical, or different.
+The description column lists if the files are identical or different.

 TreeCompare compares several parameters that are divided into the categories attributes, times and miscellaneous.
-Parameters can be edited in the options, so that only relevant comparisons are made.
+Parameters can be edited in the options so that only relevant comparisons are made.

 The following parameters can be added or removed from the comparison: